- Instills confidence

 - Probably overkill for middle weight bikes

 - Lift height slightly lower than the Oxford big black stand

 The Oxford Premium rear paddock stand is the famous motorcycle accessory company’s top of the range offering which I purchased as a replacement for the Oxford Big Black Bike stand.

 The Big Black Bike stand has served me well the last few years but I never really had full confidence in it when raising the Triumph Bobber up as it’s not exactly a light bike.

-Here’s how I found the Oxford Premium paddock stand and also how it compares to its predecessor, the Big Black Bike paddock stand.
+Here’s how I found the Oxford Premium paddock stand and also seeing as I now have both in the shed, how it compares to its predecessor, the Big Black Bike paddock stand.

 What’s in the Box

 The actual stand arrives in 3 parts but is quick and easy to put together.
 The tubing is 38mm and feels substantially thicker than my previous stand even though it’s only 6mm bigger.
-The Big Black Bike like most paddock stands is 32mm.
+The Big Black Bike Stand like most others on there market is 32mm.

 As you can see in the image above it comes complete with bobbin hooks, swing arm pads for those without bobbins and easy to follow instructions.
 A nice surprise was also finding a set of Oxford clean grips in the box.

 The idea of these is that if you have your bike on a paddock stand you are almost definitely working on it so Oxford have thrown a pair in the box.